AP sources: Commanders, McLaurin agree on 3-year extension

 Two people with knowledge of the move say the Washington Commanders have agreed to terms on a three-year contract extension with star wide receiver Terry McLaurin.

+One person confirmed the new deal is worth up to $71 million with roughly $53 million guaranteed, including a $28 million signing bonus.
+According to Spotrac, a website that tracks contracts, it’s the highest signing bonus for a receiver, slightly more than the $27.5 million DeAndre Hopkins got from the Arizona Cardinals in 2020.

 McLaurin, who turns 27 in September, had one year left on his rookie contract and skipped offseason workouts while negotiations were ongoing.
-Coach Ron Rivera had said it was a matter of time until the team got a deal done with McLaurin’s camp.
+Coach Ron Rivera expressed confidence about a deal getting done throughout those workouts despite McLaurin’s absence.

+“It is never contentious,” Rivera said recently about negotiations with McLaurin’s camp.
+“I can promise you that much.
+So, we’re feeling pretty good and pretty confident at some point, this will get done.”

 A third-round pick in 2019, McLaurin has become Washington’s best player since breaking into the NFL.
 The Ohio State product has 222 catches for 3,090 yards and 16 touchdowns in 46 regular-season games.